SUSE/elemental/docs/image-customization.md

 #### Booting the image

-Following what is described in the "[Booting a customized image](#booting-a-customized-image)" section, we boot a virtual machine using Libvirt:
+Following what is described in the "[Booting a customized image](#booting-a-customized-image)" section, you boot a virtual machine using Libvirt:

 ```shell
 virt-install --name linux-only-example \